-If you’re searching for how to mix healthy drinks with whiskey, then this is the perfect recipe for you — you’ll get the traditional flavor of an old fashioned while staying true to your low carb recipes lifestyle.
+If you’re searching for how to mix low carb drinks with whiskey, then this is the perfect recipe for you — you’ll get the traditional flavor of an old fashioned while staying true to your low carb recipes lifestyle.

-With tasty low carb drinks like this, you can kiss those boring low carb cocktails (*ahem* vodka soda) GOODBYEEE!
+With tasty low carb alcohol like this, you can kiss those boring low carb cocktails (*ahem* vodka soda) GOODBYEEE!
 Also, did I mention this is a 5 minute recipe?!